DoctorWkt/alic/Part_17/Readme.md

                      )*
 ```

-And a local declaration statement can now be a function pointer declaration followed an optional initialisation.
+And a local declaration statement can now be a function pointer declaration followed by an optional initialisation.

 ## Parsing the Above